|

 Mark Stewart on guitar and cello).

-Phantom Orchard (Mego, 2004), a collaboration between
+Phantom Orchard (Mego, 2004), a collaboration with

-Ikue Mori (electronics)
+Ikue Mori (electronics),

-impressionistic pieces that evoke
+yielded impressionistic pieces that evoke

 a more abstract Before And After Science